judicodes/carbon-emission-calculator/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-Unit Tests will also run via GitHub Actions on every push to `main` and on every Pull request.

 ## Building for production
 ### `npm run build`